rockwell421/react-api-test/README.md

-This is repo is for a mock-up technical test.
+This is repo is for a mock-up technical test, along with other additional API calls.

-Instructions
+Part One:

 Use the Javascript library of your choice to do the following: